While and Matthews' 25th Anniversary year 2019

 For anyone who missed the brilliant video that Chris did of images and snippets from all our studio albums spanning our career then have a look, it’s a proper walk down memory lane and I for one am incredibly proud of what it represents.

 So that’s it for the duo for this year.
-We’re now in the thick of St Agnes Fountain preparations, our 18th tour that will take us the length and breadth of the country throughout December.
-Many dates are already sold out and the rest selling fast so if you want a slice of that Aggie Christmas cheer, get your tickets here. www.stagnesfountain.com/gigs
+We’re now in the thick of St Agnes Fountain preparations, our 20th tour that will take us the length and breadth of the country throughout December.
+Tickets are selling already so reserve your tickets here. www.stagnesfountain.com/gigs

 Where to begin to describe the incredible weekend we had at Shrewsbury festival celebrating our 25th Anniversary.
 Wow, wow, wow, we are still flying here at W&M towers, if a little shell-shocked from the barrage of joy, music, friendships, laughter, standing ovations and utter pride to be part of this beautiful family of folk.